CSE583-24Fall/CSE583-redfin-final-project/docs/technology-reviews/review-technolgy.md

 Why do we need such task?
 Why do we choose one resource over?

-Hongfan update:
+Hongfan update (for machine learning):
 For DS and ML, our goal is to create the established algorithms to develop sale prices prediction for the time seires data.

 Section 1: traditional, statistical methods
-        - Use statsmodel decompose to identify the trends, seasonality and Noise
+        - Use statsmodel decompose to identify the trends, seasonality, and noise
         - Use ARIMA methods for autoregressive integrated moving average investigation

 Section 2: Machine Learning Methods